"Pokémon Go" Eevee Evolution & Name Trick Guide

 Eevee is a unique Pokémon in that it can evolve into many different things spanning many different types.
 In Pokémon Go, these evolutions are fairly strong in the meta and overall quite useful.
 However, these evolutions occur randomly when you evolve, so you don't get to determine which evolved version of Eevee you will get.
-While it's only 25 candy to evolve an Eevee, Eevees are that popular so it can be frustrating to not get the evolution you want, particularly if you find one with good stats.
+While it only takes 25 candy to evolve an Eevee, it can be frustrating to not get the evolution you want, particularly if you find one with good stats.

 However, the catch is that this trick only works a single time!
 So you must choose wisely.
 I highly recommend waiting until you find an Eevee with high individuals values (IVs) before using the naming trick so that you're investing in a strong Eevee.
 While many of the Eevee evolutions aren't the strongest of their respective types, they are certainly viable for raids.

 The classic three from generation one, which are Electric, Water, and Fire-type.
 While they aren't necessarily the best for raiding or attacking gyms, they're a standard to have in your back pocket should you need them.
 Their naming conventions are: